 The game started making noises and flashing lights.
 A bonus sign came up on the screen.

 Rebecca called out.

 Oh!
 This is it!
 This is where we’ve got to team up and kill the boss!

 Let’s do it.

-The giant ship flashed white, sent out three shots, the shots were moving, not in a straight line, they were following Harry and Rebecca.
+The giant ship flashed white, sent out three shots, the shots were moving, not in a straight line, they were following Charlie and Rebecca.
 Rebecca went to the left, the shot came with her, to the right, followed, to the left, same again.
-Harry went straight for the giant ship, the shots followed.
+Charlie went straight for the giant ship, the shots followed.
 Rebecca was being chased, couldn’t get away, turned left, turned right, got stuck on the edge of the screen, the big shot connected, her ship blew up.
 NO!